 When enabled (= yes), ngcp-voisniff uses the Split-LI algorithm to detect which calls have to be intercepted.
 This algorithm should be enabled only on CARRIER systems with a central core and local satellites architecture and ngcp-voisniff running on LB nodes.
-Default: no voisniff.daemon.li\x1x2x3.x1.port
+Default: no voisniff.daemon.li\x1x2x3.x1.port voisniff.daemon.li x1x2x3.x23.protocol

 The port number on which ngcp-voisniff listens for incoming X1 messages.
-Default: 18090
+Default: 18090 voisniff.daemon.mysql\dump.enable